protopopov1122/sloked/README.md

 * text fragmentation mechanism provides the base for syntax highlighting and other high-level transformations (e.g. block folding) of source code.
 * VFS-like abstraction which includes nested namespaces, filesystem directory (currently only POSIX paths are supported) mounting and simplified file abstraction.
 This enabled complex workspace construction and simplifies internal resource management.
 * Terminal multiplexer (currently only POSIX terminals are supported) which provides abstractions for multi-window environment, screen splitting, tabs.
 These abstractions may be directly implemented in other environments (e.g. some graphical toolkit) which simplifies changes in editor UI.
+* Message-based service system, which exposes editor functionality through indirect service calls and interconnects editor subsystems.
+Message system is trasparently availanle through the network, thus allowing editor components (user interface, core library, plugins, remote users) to run on different hosts.
+The increases flexibility and extensibility, e.g. remote development, collaborative editing, remote plugin execution, plugins on different programming languages.
-* Demo-editor `src/main.cpp` which incorporates above-mentioned features into a simplified program used for demonstration and testing purposes.
+* Demo-editor `src/demo/main.cpp` which incorporates above-mentioned features into a simplified program used for demonstration and testing purposes.

 Some concepts which will be implemented later:
-* In-house JSON library - will be used to store editor configuration, pass data between different editor components, implement integration with LSP server.
 * Implement LSP client and integrate it into existing text fragmentation mechanisms.
 * Extend VFS structure by other node types and use it to represent all editor resources in the uniform way.
-* Implement data exchange protocol to simplify inter-component communication.
 * Extend existing implementation in practical sense - implement more text encodings, add LSP-based syntax highlighting and hinting.
 * Optimize some algorithms in the core of editor.
 * Make editor subsystems asynchronous to improve UX of different users/plugins.